daniloeler/PEx-Image/datasets/README.md

 Brodatz folder contains a subset of the classical texture of Brodtaz dataset with features vectores extracted from the image dataset.

+Fruits folder contains a fruit dataset and features computed with PEx-Image features.
+For more information about fruit dataset see: https://github.com/daniloeler/fruitdataset For more information about PEx-Image features see: PExImage-Features.pdf

 # Paper